gtech29/acm-website-portfolio/README.md

 ## ⚠️ Note

-This repository is **not** the active version of the ACM website.
+This repository is **NOT** the active version of the ACM website.
 It is an archived version maintained solely for portfolio and demonstration purposes.

 ## 📄 License